 - Individual surfaces with specific finishing requirements (surface roughness etc)

 These requirements cannot be conveyed in a 3D CAD file.

 Even if your design does not include the above, it is generally a good practice to accompany your 3D CAD file with a drawing when placing a CNC order.
-Most CNC service providers can manufacture parts directly from a technical drawing and they often prefer them over 3D CAD files, because:
+Usually, the 3D CAD file is used for programming the CNC machine and the drawing is used as a reference throughout the machining process.
+Most CNC service providers can also manufacture parts directly from a technical drawing and they often prefer them over 3D CAD files, because:

 - They are trained to interpret quickly the geometry of a part from the 2D drawing